 Minnesota Supreme Court: Tapia V Dakota County Sheriff

 Leverson Budke went on to present Benjamin Tapia in the Minnesota Supreme Court with the strong argument that Tapia did not commit a crime of violence.
-Furthermore, they took Judge Smith’s argument of the statute is ambiguous since it was open to multiple interpretations.
+Furthermore, they took Judge Smith’s argument of the statute as ambiguous since it was open to multiple interpretations.

 Since the law had many inconsistencies, a simple petition to the Dakota County Sheriff could have restored Tapia’s right to own firearms.
 However, the petition could still be lawfully rejected which was when Tapia went to the county sheriff with an application to apply for a permit.
-This gave Leverson Budke no other option than considering a “Writ of Mandamus” and later they got the 2nd amendment win by Writ of Mandamus.
+This gave Leverson Budke no other option than considering a “Writ of Mandamus” and later they got the 2nd amendment to win by Writ of Mandamus.

 Understanding the Writ of Mandamus